truemped/truemped.github.io/content/posts/mgmt/leadership-is-language.md

 first step is to *provide* feedback.

-If the leader needs to tell their subordinates, that they "are open to feedback" this might show the opossite.
+If the leader needs to tell their subordinates, that they "are open to feedback" this might show the opposite.
 It seems like they do not receive regular feedback and maybe need to tell their subordinates to give them feedback.
 Either way: this statement alone made from *a boss* is a the prime example that there probably is not a feedback culture.